I found him that way

 "You say that now.
 Aren't you hot in here?
 Take that stink jacket off.
 I'd open the window more, but it blows all my papers around."

 "That's why you have a filing cabinet."
 Ricky pointed out.
-He sniffed his coat discreetly; it was getting a little ripe from constant wear and oil, but it didn't bother him.
+He sniffed his coat discreetly; it was getting a ripe from constant wear and car oil, but it didn't bother him.

 "True…but who said I use it?"
 Albert shrugged.
 "I can never find a damn thing in their either."

-Ricky in fact, didn't want to remove his jacket; it was his way of hiding from the world, and at this moment, his uncle–and they both knew it.
+Ricky in fact, didn't want to remove his jacket; it was his way of hiding from the world and they both knew it.
 Albert leaned back and folded his arms behind his head.

 "Well?
 The rack's over there."